Erica Pedretti: Life

-Born in northern Moravia, Pedretti went to Switzerland in 1945.
+Erica Pedretti was born Erica Schefter in 25 February 1930 in Steinberg in northern Moravia, Czechoslovakia.
+Her mother tongue was German.
+Her father was a silk manufacturer, but lost the factory after the Second World War.
+Pedretti went to Switzerland in 1945 on a Red Cross transport, to live with her aunt in Zurich.
 She studied art and enjoyed a career as a writer, painter, and sculptor.
-For a few years she lived in the United States, but in 1952 she returned to Switzerland, where she married the Swiss painter Gian Pedretti.
-Pedretti has published texts since 1970, and since 1976 she has worked as an artist, especially as a sculptor.
+For a few years Pedretti lived in the United States, where she worked as a silver and goldsmith in New York, but in 1952 she returned to Switzerland.
+She married the Swiss painter Gian Pedretti that same year.
+Pedretti began writing in 1965, and has published texts since 1970, and since 1976 she has worked as an artist, especially as a sculptor.

-In 1984, Pedretti received the Ingeborg Bachmann Prize for her text The modell and his painter and in 1996 the Marie Luise Kaschnitz Prize for her novel Engste Heimat.
+In 1984, Pedretti received the Ingeborg Bachmann Prize for her novel The model and his painter and in 1996 the Marie Luise Kaschnitz Prize for her novel Engste Heimat.
+She was awarded the Culture Prize of the Canton of Grisons in 1999.
+In 2013 she was awarded a Swiss Literature Prize.